-Religious Life of the College
+Religious Life of the School

 The Religious Life of the School focuses on “teaching people to be religious in a particular way” (Moran,1991).
-The authoritative source document The Religious Life of the School P-12 provides a guide for helping to support the spiritual and faith formation of students.
+The authoritative source document, The Religious Life of the School P-12, provides a guide for helping to support the spiritual and faith formation of students.

 The College promotes a Catholic Christian environment through our words and in our actions.
-Jesus Christ is central to our beliefs and practices and is lived out in our teachings and in our relationships with one another.
+Jesus Christ is central to our beliefs and practices and these are lived out in our teachings and in our relationships with one another.
 The iconography throughout the College provides a distinctive visual connection with our beliefs and traditions.
 We place emphasis on the development of the whole person and aim to ensure the spirit of the Gospel is a living expression of the Church.

 The College expresses its ethos in the everyday life and culture of the school.
 Quality relationships between students, staff, families and the wider community are valued and nurtured.
 Gospel values and Church traditions are embedded into all aspects of College life.